Markuz1995/dataknow-customers/README.md

 ### Backend Setup

-1. Clone the repository and navigate to the `server` directory.
+1. Clone the repository and navigate to the `backend` directory.
 2. Install the dependencies:
    ```bash
    npm install